-Since the two founding companies had an undisclosed disagreement after just a few years, the program is now administered by only one of them.
+Since the two founding companies had an undisclosed disagreement after just a few years, the program now gets administered by only one of them.

 This much, at least, is public knowledge on the CFSE website.
 The fall-out was never generally acknowledged, but suffice it to say, each company now promotes its preferred program.

 What are the differences between CFSP and CFSE?

-The CFSE board now offers two functional safety certificates:
+The CFSE board now offers two functional safety certifications:

-- CFSE - the original "Expert" level - intended for people with ten (10) years or more of related experience.
+- CFSE - the original "Expert" level - intended for people with ten (10) years or more experience.

 - CFSP - a "Professional" level - open to people with only two (2) years of related experience.

-In both cases, the number of years of required experience can be reduced by existing relevant qualifications.
+In both cases, the number of years of required experience can get reduced by existing relevant qualifications.

 Can becoming a CFSP or CFSE make you competent?

 I took the CFSE (process applications) exam back in 2004.
 My knowledge of functional safety projects was from implementing programmable logic solver systems in safety applications.

-Since 2004, I have been involved with many functional safety projects, and with a much broader scope.
-However, I would still say I am still not fully competent in many aspects of the safety life-cycle.
+Since 2004, I have worked on many functional safety projects and a much broader scope.
+As a result, I would say I am still not fully competent in many aspects of the safety life-cycle.
 This "conscious incompetence" is a good thing.
 It should mean that I understand my limitations.

 Having established that competence is a far broader subject than any short training program can solve, is the CFSP or CFSE worth it?
 Well, yes, I think it still is.

 Why CFSP and CFSE are still worth it

-The CFSE / CFSP program is an industry-led program, and as such, it does at least try to focus on more practical applications than your average University or College course.
+The CFSE / CFSP program is an industry-led program, and as such, it does try to focus on more practical applications than your average University or College course.

-At the time of writing, you can study to attain a CFSP or CFSE in process safety applications, machinery safety, safety hardware or safety software development.
+You can study to attain a CFSP or CFSE in process safety applications, machinery safety, safety hardware, or safety software development at the time of writing.

-The specialisms are essential because the standards and their applications are so different.
+The specialisms are essential because the different standards and their applications are not identical.

-Automotive safety (ISO 26262) is also a specialism that is growing, although my practical experience of it is limited.
+Automotive safety (ISO 26262) is also a growing specialism, although my practical experience is limited.

 How do you prepare for an exam?